chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 |![smallapplogo](/assets/CHILI_LOGOS_OK-11.svg)| 🚫 | ✅ | ✅ | ✅ | ✅ |

-In phase 2, Subscription Admins and Environment Admins will have the opportunity to function as Template Designers when they are allocated a Template Designer Seat.
+Subscription Admins and Environment Admins can function as Template Designers when they are allocated a Template Designer Seat.

 (1) Content Admins will be able to create Templates, but the output will be watermarked.